Creating and disseminating educational resources for SSPCloud users

 Startup guide

-The aim of this tutorial is to get you started quickly on building educational resources with a state-of-the-art level of reproducibility.
+This tutorial provides a practical guide for developing educational resources in or Python and sharing them easily.
+It also aims to quickly equip you with the skills to build educational resources with state-of-the-art level of reproducibility.
 The next sections explain how to develop educational resources, and how to disseminate them on the SPPCloud.
 Keep in mind that this tutorial is intended for people developing resources, not for the users of these resources.
+Required technical prerequisites are detailed in Important 1.

 Sharing educational resources on SSPCloud offers several advantages, particularly for educators and learners working with computational tools like R or Python.
-Here are the key benefits:
+The key benefits include :

 As outlined in the SSPCloud documentation, it’s important to understand that the platform separates code (Git), data (S3), and environment configuration.
 These components are dynamically combined when launching a compute session.